talkol/ton-content/BLOG08.md

 * Membership requires approval by a majority of existing members - match, adding a new signer to a multi-sig requires approval of existing signers
 * Participation rights are normally not transferable - match, once you know one of the private keys, you can't really "un-know" it so you cannot surrender your ownership to somebody else

 Clear separation of terms is important to avoid confusion.
 Many ecosystem tools are only suitable for closed DAOs, yet by labeling themselves as a general tool for DAOs, they may confuse you that they're appropriate for the new token-based dapp you're building.
-Take [this tool](https://www.xdao.app) for example.
+Take [this tool](https://www.xdao.app) or [this tool](https://colony.io) for example.
 If you were building the Uniswap protocol, you could not use XDAO to govern your open DAO.
-Under my terminology, XDAO is actually a tool for *multi-sigs*, not *DAOs*!
+Under my terminology, XDAO is actually a tool for dynamic *multi-sigs*, not *DAOs*!

 ## The road to decentralization of a DAO